Newspaper says Turkey has audio of Saudi writer’s slaying

 Turkish officials have an audio recording of the alleged killing of journalist Jamal Khashoggi from the Apple Watch he wore when he walked into the Saudi Consulate in Istanbul over a week ago, a pro-government Turkish newspaper reported Saturday.

+Also Saturday, Ankara's top diplomat reiterated a call to Saudi Arabia to open up its consulate, from where Khashoggi disappeared, for Turkish authorities to search.

-However, it puts more pressure on Saudi Arabia to explain what happened to Khashoggi, who has written critically about Saudi Crown Prince Mohammed bin Salman, after he walked into the consulate Oct.
-2. The kingdom has maintained the allegations against it are "baseless," though an official early Saturday acknowledged for the first time some believe Khashoggi was killed by the kingdom.
+The writer, who has written critically about Saudi Crown Prince Mohammed bin Salman, vanished after he walked into the consulate on Oct.
+2. The kingdom has maintained the allegations against it are "baseless," though an official early on Saturday — on Khashoggi's 60th birthday — acknowledged for the first time that some believe the writer was killed by the kingdom.

+The disappearance has put pressure on President Donald Trump, who has enjoyed close relations with the Saudis since entering office.

+On Saturday, Trump expressed concern about Khashoggi's fate and about the lack of answers, so many days after the journalist disappeared.

 The newspaper also alleged Saudi officials tried to delete the recordings first by incorrectly guessing Khashoggi's PIN on the watch, then later using the journalist's finger.
 However, Apple Watches do not have a fingerprint ID unlock function like iPhones.
 The newspaper did not address that in its report.

-An Apple Watch can record audio and can sync that later with an iPhone over a Bluetooth connection.
+An Apple Watch can record audio and can sync that later with an iPhone over a Bluetooth connection if it is close by.
 The newspaper's account did not elaborate on how the Apple Watch synced that information to both the phone and Khashoggi's iCloud account.

 Turkish officials have not answered queries from The Associated Press about Khashoggi's Apple Watch.